Sugar Sea Glass Easy Angel Food Cake Recipe

 9. This recipe is very hot so be careful.

 Frost the cake with buttercream frosting.
-For my cake frosting, I mix up one bag of powdered sugar, 1 cup soft butter, I tsp. vanilla and 2 – 3 tablespoons of milk.
-Place all of the ingredients in a mixer (or use a hand mixer) and mix thoroughly.
+To make my cake frosting, I just mix up one bag of powdered sugar, one cup of soft butter, one tsp. vanilla, and two to three tablespoons of milk.
+Place all ingredients in a mixer (or use a hand mixer) and mix thoroughly.
 See, this is an easy cake recipe.

 Once the pan of sugar has cooled, break it up into pieces.